Trump's decision to eliminate role of cybersecurity czar rattles experts. Here's why.

 - Russian election interference: U.S. authorities say Moscow meddled in the 2016 presidential election.
 Kremlin-linked hackers were able to take documents from the Democratic National Committee and penetrate voter registration systems.
 Russian trolls created troves of fake news and spread misinformation on social media.
 And without an aggressive federal plan to shield election systems, Russian could strike again in the run-up to the fall midterm elections.

-- Chinese espionage: China's cyberoffensives against the U.S. have eased up since the two countries signed commitments in September 2015, according to Cappos.
+- Chinese espionage: China's cyberoffensives against the United States have eased up since the two countries signed commitments in September 2015, according to Cappos.
 And yet Beijing continues to target U.S. companies.
-"They're interested in stealing information on our companies, information on private citizens, things that could give them an edge or be used for blackmail," said Reiss, the R Street Institute fellow.
+"They're interested in stealing information on our companies, information on private citizens, things that could give them an edge or be used for blackmail," said Reiss of the R Street Institute.

-- North Korean intrusions: Pyongyang has already waged cyberattacks against U.S. businesses, most famously the movie studio Sony Pictures Entertainment before the release of "The Interview" in 2012.
-And it "remains capable of launching disruptive or destructive cyberattacks to support its political objectives," according to a report from Dan Coats, director of national intelligence.
+- North Korean intrusions: Pyongyang has already waged cyberattacks against U.S. businesses, the most famous being the movie studio Sony Pictures Entertainment before its release of "The Interview" in 2012.
+And North Korea "remains capable of launching disruptive or destructive cyberattacks to support its political objectives," according to a report from Dan Coats, the director of national intelligence.
 Last year, North Korea unleashed the WannaCry ransomware attack, crippling parts of Britain's National Health Service.

-Daniel, the former cybersecurity coordinator under Obama, noted that there is "nothing sacred or holy" about the role, and that it is Bolton's prerogative to restructure the NSC.
+Daniel, the former cybersecurity coordinator under Obama, said that there is "nothing sacred or holy" about the role and that it is Bolton's prerogative to restructure the NSC.
 A memo circulated by an aide to Bolton said the position was no longer necessary because lower-level officials had already made cybersecurity concerns a "core function" of Trump's national security team, according to The New York Times.

 "But the way that this has been framed runs the risk of sending the signal that, at least at the White House level, they're not considering this issue to be as important," Daniel said.